UNIVERSITY OF TENNESSEE, KNOXVILLE

 Program Overview

-A Bachelor of Science degree from the Department of Agricultural Leadership, Education and Communications (ALEC) is designed for students who want a broad, general background in agriculture.
+A Bachelor of Science in Agriculture with a major in Agricultural Leadership, Education, and Communications (ALEC) degree is designed for students who want a broad, general background in agriculture.
 There are two concentrations.
-The first is Community Engagement and Leadership Development, for students who wish to develop their leadership and communication skills to pursue careers in business and industry, agricultural education, agricultural extension education, and agricultural communications.
+The first is Community Engagement and Leadership Development, for students who wish to develop their leadership and communication skills to pursue careers in business and industry, agricultural extension education, and agricultural communications.
 The second is Interdisciplinary Agriculture, which focuses on a more traditional agriculture audience with the chance to customize their degree.

-To be admitted to the ALEC BS program, a student must have at least a 2.0 cumulative GPA and 6 transferable credit hours from previous institutions.
+To be admitted to the ALEC BS program, students must have a cumulative GPA of at least 2.0 and six transferable credit hours from previous institutions.

 The ALEC department offers degrees that develop educators, leaders, and communicators to meet the challenges society is facing in food, agriculture, natural resources, and human sciences.
 This online bachelor’s completion program allows you to enroll during the Fall, Spring, or Summer semesters.
 Typically, students who enroll in 15 credit hours per semester complete the program in four semesters.
 However, the program allows students to enroll part-time for work or life obligations.
 Our faculty and staff are here to help you balance work, continuing your education, and your personal life.